About Our Programs

-Denver College of Nursing uses the Blackboard Learning Management System to deliver online courses.
+Denver College of Nursing uses the Canvas Learning Management System to deliver online courses.
 There are many tools within Blackboard for student interaction and support.

 Additional information regarding online student verification, including identity verification, student responsibilities, and a statement of authenticity is included in the Student Handbook.

 In order to participate in courses at DCN, students need daily access to a computer with an Internet connection.
-For Windows and Mac users, Blackboard recommends the use of Firefox.
-To complete certain assignments and be able to upload them to Blackboard, students will need standard Microsoft Office or comparable software products (e.g., Microsoft Word).
+For Windows and Mac users, Canvas recommends the use of Chrome.
+To complete certain assignments and be able to upload them to Canvas, students will need standard Microsoft Office or comparable software products (e.g., Microsoft Word).
 Use of a printer is optional; a printer is not required to participate in DCN’s courses.

 Global Health Perspectives